≡ Menu

 Theobromine…

-Is another stimulant, however this one seems to have a much more POWERFUL affect on a dogs nervous and cardiovascular system and can even effect a dog’s gastrointestinal tract as well.
+It is another stimulant; however, it seems to have a much more POWERFUL effect on a dog’s nervous and cardiovascular system and can even affect its gastrointestinal tract.

 Symptoms of Chocolate Poisoning in Dogs